othmanelhoufi/LM-for-FactChecking/README.md

 1. Make sure you have the fever dataset in place and in the correct repository (code/dataset)
 2. Go to code/model repository
 3. Execute a language model of your choice: $ python3 bert_model.py

+### To-Do List
+1. Reduce code reproducibility, merge all models in one program: One code to rule them all.
+2. Save metric logs related to each model in file.
+3. Add more datasets.
+4. Run more experiments.